Tabletop RPG advice for little dragons

 Wizard

-Like Sorcerers, Wizards don't get access to any armor, although they get access to the Mage Armor spell, which sets your AC at 13 plus your Dexterity bonus (equivalent to +1 Studded Leather Armor).
+Like Sorcerers, Wizards don’t get access to any armor, although they get access to the Mage Armor spell, which sets your AC at 13 plus your Dexterity bonus (equivalent to +1 Studded Leather Armor).
 The spell lasts 8 hours and does not require concentration.
-Note, though, that the Bladesinging subclass does get proficiency with light armor.
+Note, though, that the Bladesinging subclass gets proficiency with light armor.

 About the Author